njche/late-train/my-app/README.md

 *This app is still in development so some features are not yet complete*

-    - Watch this trip happen in real-time from google maps. ☑️
+    - Watch this trip happen in near real-time from google maps. ☑️

     - Vote on wether it will arrive on time or if it will be late. ❌